Geek4ray/Voila-Webapp-Celeba/README.md

 > Wearing_Necktie,
 > Young

+## Steps to Run :

-## Out App is temprorarily deployed in the Jupyter Notebook Itself made using the iPython Widgets, Please Run the following Notebook in Order - https://www.kaggle.com/aryankejriwal4/calaba-modelebapp
+1. Out App is temprorarily deployed in the Jupyter Notebook Itself made using the iPython Widgets, Please Run the following Notebook in Order - https://www.kaggle.com/aryankejriwal4/calaba-modelebapp
+2. No Need to Make a Account on Kaggle, just Run the Notebook from top to bottom and upload uyour favourite face at the last to see what computer thinks about your face!